You want a lawyer who has walked this walk a thousand times.

 - Receiving rebates for medical services that were not provided

 Health care fraud can be confusing on its own.
-However, what makes it even more complicated is that often this crime will be in conjunction with another white collar crime such as mail fraud (if using the postal service), wire fraud (if using a fax machine or internet) or obstruction of justice (if you attempt to destroy any records that you do not want to police to see).
+However, what makes it even more complicated is that often this crime will be in conjunction with another white collar crime such as mail fraud, wire fraud or obstruction of justice (if you attempt to destroy any records that you do not want the police to see).